The cost-of-living concerns that Brits are Googling the most

 Ciphr analysed thousands of online search queries about the cost of living (and related topics) using KWFinder and Semrush in October 2022.
 The full results of the study are available at https://www.ciphr.com/cost-of-living-crisis-statistics.

-Ciphr is a specialist provider of cloud-based HR, payroll, recruitment and learning software.
+Ciphr is a specialist provider of cloud-based HR, payroll, learning and recruitment automation software.
 More than 600 organisations use Ciphr’s integrated HR and people management solutions to help manage, retain and engage staff more effectively – while reducing the admin burden on busy HR teams.

 For more information, please visit www.ciphr.com.